x

 Is Online MAT for Opioid Use Disorder Effective?

-Online medication-assisted treatment (MAT) programs have emerged as a promising solution for expanding access to care for individuals struggling with opioid addiction.
+Online MAT programs have emerged as a promising solution for expanding access to care for individuals struggling with opioid addiction.
 These programs offer the convenience and flexibility of receiving treatment from the comfort of one’s home, eliminating barriers such as transportation and scheduling conflicts.
 Research has shown that online MAT can be just as effective as in-person treatment, with sometimes even higher rates of patient satisfaction.
 Furthermore, online MAT is covered by many insurance plans, which can remove financial barriers and lead to greater commitment to treatment.

 A provider speaks with an Eleanor Health care team member to refer their patient for addiction treatment